Kapoorlabs-CAPED/vollseg-napari/README.md

 [![Twitter Badge](https://badgen.net/badge/icon/twitter?icon=twitter&label)](https://twitter.com/entracod)

+VollSeg is not just one segmentation algorithm but is a crafted modular segmentation tool for different model organisms and imaging modalities.
+For some imaged samples just using U-Net may do the job while for others it could be just StarDist and for some others it could be a combination of the two with or without any denoising or region of interest model.
+The only choice that remains is how to choose the VollSeg combination for your dataset and that is what we answer in our documentation.

 This project provides the [napari](https://napari.org/) plugin for [VollSeg](https://github.com/kapoorlab/vollseg), a deep learning based 2D and 3D segmentation tool for irregular shaped cells.
 VollSeg has originally been developed (see [papers](http://conference.scipy.org/proceedings/scipy2021/varun_kapoor.html)) for the segmentation of densely packed membrane labelled cells in challenging images with low signal-to-noise ratios.
 The plugin allows to apply pretrained and custom trained models from within napari.
 For detailed demo of the plugin see these [videos](https://www.youtube.com/watch?v=W_gKrLWKNpQ) and a short video about the [parameter selection](https://www.youtube.com/watch?v=7tQMn_u8_7s&t=1s)

 ## Installation & Usage